 The Spine of Albion is an intriguing book.
 It falls neatly into place as the third of a trilogy of books about long and important ley lines in Europe.

-The first was The Sun and the Serpent (1990) which charts the path of the St Michael Line from Land’s End to East Anglia.
+The first book was The Sun and the Serpent published in 1990 which charts the path of the St Michael Line from Land’s End to East Anglia.

 The second was the The Dance of the Dragon: An Odyssey into Earth Energies and Ancient Religion (2000) which follows the path of the major ley from Ireland to Israel.
 This crosses the St Michael Line at St Michael’s Mount in Cornwall.

 Now there is the Spine of Albion: An Exploration of Earth Energies and Landscape Mysteries which traces the Belinus Line from the Isle of Wight to Scotland.

 All three lines probably extend far beyond the start and end points mentioned in the respective books.